-Note: The 2017 Laws came into effect in March 2017 for the WBF and will come into effect sometime in late September 2017 for the ACBL.
+Note: The 2017 Laws came into effect in March 2017 for the WBF and will come into effect September 25th, 2017 for the ACBL.

 This article covers the Laws up to and including Law 16, the end of what used to be Chapter IV.

-Changes highlighted, like this paragraph, are ones mentioned in the ACBL Bulletin's Ruling the Game column.
-While I did skim the first column, I will not be reading subsequent ones until after I have completed my article.
+Changes highlighted, like this paragraph, are ones mentioned in the ACBL Bulletin's Ruling the Game columns.
 You can compare my comments with theirs.
 If I am obviously off-base with any interpretation, I will edit this so it is not misleading.

 Changes highlighted like this are changes that I feel are significant but are not listed in the ACBL articles.